 - clean metal food cans

 - milk containers, juice boxes and cartons, beverage bottles and cans

 - Beverage containers can also be returned to Bottle Depots for deposit refunds

 - jars and bottles only

-* Must be empty, clean and dry.
-Remove caps and lids and place in blue bag or bin.
+* All containers must be empty, clean and dry.
+Remove caps and lids and place in recycling blue bag or bin.
 Labels are OK.

 For more information: